 Is an IRA Right for You?

 When it comes to retirement, you need to sock enough money away for a comfortable future.
 But there's also the here and now to consider.
-IRAs are savings vehicles that can help you build wealth for retirement and potentially get tax breaks, either up front or in the future.
+Individual retirement accounts (IRAs) are savings vehicles that can help you build wealth for retirement and potentially get tax breaks, either up front or in the future.
 There are two main types of IRAs to consider:

 - Traditional IRA: Can allow you to make pre-tax contributions and defer the taxes you owe until you withdraw the money after age 59½.
 Withdrawals in retirement are taxed as ordinary income; however, if you make any withdrawals prior to age 59½, you may be subject to a 10% federal tax penalty.